 The Director of Strategic Initiatives and External Relations oversees the entire department.

-RECA Communications staff within SIER are responsible for the majority of RECA’s external communications, including the RECA website, responding to information calls and emails from consumers and industry members, RECA reception, and publications.
+RECA Communications staff within SIER are responsible for the majority of RECA’s external communications, including the RECA website, responding to information calls and emails from consumers and licensees, RECA reception, and publications.

 Communications also provides relevant strategic advice to other departments and units on the internal and external impact of their projects.
 Regular communications to the industry and public include RECA News emails, Regulator newsletters, social media, and an Annual Report, among other things.
 Communications also publishes consumer information articles and industry information bulletins.

-Information Officers serve as the primary source of information for industry professionals and consumers who contact RECA.
+Information Officers serve as the primary source of information for licensees and consumers who contact RECA.
 Information Officers also review consumer complaints, including initial analysis of complaints and providing guidance to consumers for possible resolutions.

 The Regulatory Compliance Advisors respond to broker and delegate questions with practical, timely information, guidance and advisory services that support them in their regulatory responsibilities and duties.
 The regulatory compliance advisors are also available to conduct presentations to brokerages and industry organizations on brokerage regulatory issues, while assisting in the development of RECA publications and resource materials.